cnleng/moo/README.md

 # m∞

-Moo is an engine for running machine learning workflows locally or in a Kubernetes cluster.
+Moo (mɪnˈfɪnɪti) is an engine for running machine learning workflows locally or in a Kubernetes cluster.
 M stands for machine learning on which we are working and ∞ for nothing but being 🆒.

 ## Architecture